-The researcher is restricting the scope to the 25 banks that met the requirement of restructuring and the period cover from year 2000-2014, as these mark the period of commencement of consolidation.
-From year 2000 to 2014 is long enough to evaluate the impact of consolidation on Bank performance in Nigeria.
+The researcher is restricting the scope to the 25 banks that met the requirement of restricting and the period covered was from year 2000 to 2015, as these mark the period of commencement of consolidation.
+From year 2000 to 2015 is long enough to evaluate the impact of consolidation on Bank performance in Nigeria.
 The choice of this period is also as result of availability of data.
 The study is limited to the 25 banks that meet up with the consolidation exercise.
 The variables employed include loans and advances, shareholder funds, capital base of bank and traded volumes of banks stock.